mrgarvitoffice/LearnMint-Ai/README.md

 *   You **MUST** use valid API keys for the respective services for associated features to work.
 The keys provided above are for example purposes.
 *   Ensure there are **no extra spaces or quotes** around the variable names or their values in your `.env` file.
+*   `NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID` is optional.
+If you don't use Firebase Analytics, you can omit this line or leave the value blank.
 *   `OPENROUTER_API_KEY` is noted but **not currently used** by the application.

 ### 3. Install Dependencies